The geometric Breuil-M\'ezard conjecture for two-dimensional potentially Barsotti-Tate Galois representations: The geometric Breuil--M ezard conjecture for the stacks X 2,red

-The point $\rbar_{\triv}$ may be assumed to be an extension of an unramified twist of the inverse cyclotomic character by a \emph{different} unramified character (certainly these are dense in $\cX^{\triv}_{2,\red}$).
-Then $\rbar_{\triv}$ does not have any semistable non-crystalline lifts, and the semistable Hodge type $0$ deformation ring of $\rbar_{\triv}$ is simply a crystalline deformation ring, indeed one of the flat deformation rings studied by Kisin in \cite{kis04}.
+Our chosen $\rbar_{\triv}$ does not have any semistable non-crystalline lifts, and the semistable Hodge type $0$ deformation ring of $\rbar_{\triv}$ is simply a crystalline deformation ring, indeed one of the flat deformation rings studied by Kisin in \cite{kis04}.
 The argument in the previous paragraph showed that the Hilbert--Samuel multiplicity of $R^{\triv,\BT}_{\rbar_{\cris}}/\varpi$ is $1$.
 It follows that $\mu_{\St}(\rbar_{\triv}) \le 1$, and since it is positive it must be precisely $1$.
-Similarly the semistable Hodge type $0$ deformation ring of the tr\`es ramifi\'ee representation $\rbar_{\St}$ is an ordinary deformation ring, hence formally smooth, and we obtain $\mu_{\St}(\rbar_{\St}) = 1$.\end{proof}
+On the other hand the semistable Hodge type $0$ deformation ring of the tr\`es ramifi\'ee representation $\rbar_{\St}$ is an ordinary deformation ring, hence formally smooth, and we obtain $\mu_{\St}(\rbar_{\St}) = 1$.\end{proof}

 \begin{remark} The finite type points of $X^{\St}_{2,\red}$ are precisely those $\rbar$ having a semistable non-crystalline lift, i.e., the unramified twists of an extension of the inverse of the cyclotomic character by the trivial character;\ for the details see \cite[Lem.~8.6.4]{EGmoduli}. \end{remark}